SmithWillSuffice/ohanga-pai/content/questions/1000_tariffman_ex_machina.md

 **On the USA leverage** --- this is because people are greedy.
-It is not because  of any marcoeconmic essentialism.
+It is not because  of any macroeconomic essentialism.
 You (merchant) want to sell to China and the USA, because you just want to sell!:---  M-C-M${}^\prime$.
 It's madness.
 We desperately need to escape from the raw capitalistic (qua.
 Marx) mindset of  M-C-M${}^\prime$.